ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Glossary.md

 **Repository Object** - Abstract; anything in the repository e.g. Content, Work, Collection, Person

+**Request, Anonymous** - A request, without any credentials, to a resource in the IR

+**Request, Authenticated** - A request, with proper credentials for an Account, to a resource in the IR

+**Request, Authorized** - An Authenticated Request to the IR that does not have access to the resource

+**Request, Unauthorized**- An Authenticated Request to the IR that does not have access to the resource; It is assumed that Unauthorized Request and Anonymous Request would have similar responses.

+**Public Request** - Synonym for Anonymous Request

 **Senior Thesis** - An implementation of a Work

 **Software Agent** - a Account that is assigned to a non-human (for API access)